Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Distances

 This case corresponds to $t_{\Delta \nu}>t_{\text{max}}$.
 This means that the signal would spend ``more time than available" within the cavity bandwidth.
 This corresponds to very small chirp masses, such that $\mathcal{M}_C < \mathcal{M}^{\Delta\nu}_{\text{min}}$.

 For such small masses, the signal is very stable.
 This is not intrinsic to the considered systems but due to the fact that, the frequency being fixed, the inspiralling process is in this case observed long before the merging.
 To evaluate the SNR, one must now set $\teff=t_{\text{max}}$.
-We, however, keep $\Delta \nu = \nu / Q$.
-It might, in principle, be possible, in this case, to take advantage of the coherence of the signal.
-We will however resist the temptation of playing this game as this would spoil the easiness of comparison with other approaches and come at the price of drastically narrowing the probability that the signal falls within the experimental bandwidth.
-Not to mention that the physical spectral width cannot be {\it a priori} known as it depends on the unknown chirp mass.
+At this stage we however keep $\Delta \nu = \nu / Q$, with $Q$ the cavity quality factor.

 with prefactors $1.7 \times 10^{-22}$ for the $0.34$ GHz configuration and $1.7 \times 10^{-21}$ for the $11.47$ GHz configuration.
 Importantly, the minimum required strain does {\it not} depend on the chirp mass in this case.
 This is due to fact that the effective duration does indeed not depend upon $\Mc$.